-Pro - Parenting (+6pts)
+Pro: Parenting (+6pts)

-Con - Focus (-5pts)
+Con: Focus (-5pts)

-Pro - Emotional (+5pts)
+Pro: Emotional (+5pts)

-Con - Evelyn (-5pts)
+Con: Evelyn (-5pts)

-I think most people fall somewhere between Frank and Evelyn's viewpoints but I think most people will lean closer to Frank because of how extreme Evelyn's viewpoint was.
-I think the movie could and would have been so much better if it brought Evelyn's viewpoint to a somewhat more relatable place.
+I think most people fall somewhere between Frank and Evelyn's viewpoints, but I think most people will lean closer to Frank because of how extreme Evelyn's point-of-view was.
+I think the movie could and would have been so much better if it brought Evelyn's point-of-view to a somewhat more realistic and relatable place.
 Fully understanding both opposing sides is when a movie like this works the best, because it forces the audience to choose between two sides that they completely understand.
-This movie makes the choice easy.
+There was a little of that in this movie, but for the most part, the choice was pretty easy.

-Pro - Chris Evans & McKenna Grace (+10pts)
+Pro: Chris Evans & McKenna Grace (+10pts)

-Pretty much nothing good, about this movie, would have worked if these two actors did not pull of the relationship between Mary and Frank.
-It was entertaining to watch them interacting with each other in scenes that would have been boring if the actors did not pull it off.
-I really enjoyed this movie and I believe that these two actors, and their chemistry together, are the main reasons why.
+Pretty much nothing about this movie would have worked if these two actors did not pull off the relationship between Mary and Frank.
+I thought McKenna Grace and Chris Evans did a great job with these two characters all around.
+It was entertaining to watch them interacting with each other in scenes that would have been boring if the two actors did not work well together, they were amusing in their more light-hearted moments together, and they were captivating in their more dramatic moments together.
+I really enjoyed this movie and I believe that these two actors, and their chemistry together, are the primary reasons why.

-Con - The Past (-2pts)
+Con: The Past (-2pts)

-Rating: B- (84pts)
+Grade: B- (84pts)